 signed integer of 16 bits.

-The supported types are up to 64 bits for signed integers, and up to 63 bits for unsigned integers.
+The supported encodings are up to 64 bits for signed integers, and up to 63 bits for unsigned integers.
 This limitation with unsigned integers is due to the fact that currently the Redis protocol is unable to return 64 bit unsigned integers as replies.

 Bits and positional offsets